KIPAC/BootCamp/docs/rubin_camera.md

 To analyze test data from the LSST camera you will need a set of software tools known as the LSST Data Management (DM) stack, as well as a few other tools.
-These tools are largely set up for you already and easy to activate.
+These tools are largely set up for you already and are easy to activate.

 ## Jupyter Notebook Setup.